thehackerwithin/berkeley/docs/index.md

 ## What:

-This is a weekly meeting for sharing skills and best practices for scientific computation.
+This is a weekly peer learning group for sharing skills and best practices for scientific computation and data science.
 In these friendly sessions, peers at all levels of experience share topics useful in our scientific software development workflows.